 There are several types of headlines, the one I’ve used here is what’s known as a ‘fear’ type of headline.
 This headline highlights the reader’s concern of not having enough insurance.
 Is this the best headline for this ad?
 You will never know, at least not until you test it!
 Try other headlines too, and measure each one’s results, to single out the best performer.
 Try alternatives like:

-“Are You Making These Mistakes With Your Insurance?”
+“Are You Making These Mistakes With Your Taxes?”

-“They All Laughed When I Took Out Pet Insurance,
+“They All Laughed When I Got Pet Insurance,

-But When The Dog Got Hit By That Car…”
+But When My Dog Was Hit By That Car…”

 “To People Who Want To Save Up To 75% On Term Insurance…